Cancer Screening and Prevention Program

 - Cancer occurs in paired organs (e.g. cancer in both breasts)

-The City of Hope-Banner Cancer Screening & Prevention Program takes a three-step approach to help you understand and minimize risks.
+Banner Good Samaritan Cancer Screening and Prevention Program takes a three-step approach to help you understand and minimize risks:

-- Individuals meet with our genetics counselors to review their family's medical history.
+- Individuals meet with our genetic counselors to review their family's medical history.
 Together we will construct a family tree to uncover cancer patterns.

-- We will assess your risk for cancer and discuss how review steps you could take to lessen the likelihood of developing the disease.
-If genetic testing is indicated, you will be educated about the process so you can make an informed decision.
+- We will assess your risk for cancer and discuss steps you could take to lessen the likelihood of developing cancer.
+If genetic testing is indicated, you will be educated about the process so you can make an informed decision on whether genetic testing is right for you and your family.

-- If you choose to undergo genetic testing, a blood sample will be taken and analyzed.
-You will have a face-to-face discussion for test results and recommendations for care.
+- If you choose to undergo genetic testing, a blood or cheek swab sample will be taken and analyzed by a professional genetics laboratory.
+You will have a face-to-face discussion for test results and we will review personalized recommendations for care.

-For more information, please contact our certified genetic and cancer- risk counselor at Banner Good Samaritan Medical Center, at (602) 839-6385.
+For more information, please contact Banner Good Samaritan's certified genetic and cancer risk counselor at (602) 839-6385 or send an email.